Protein kinase R: Mechanism of action

 Protein kinase-R is activated by double-stranded RNA (dsRNA), introduced to the cells by a viral infection.
 In situations of viral infection, the dsRNA created by viral replication and gene expression binds to the N-terminal domain, activating the protein.
 PKR activation via dsRNA is length dependent, requiring the dsRNA to be 30 bp in length to bind to PKR molecules.
 However, excess dsRNA can diminish activation of PKR.
 Binding to dsRNA is believed to activate PKR by inducing dimerization of the kinase domains and subsequent auto-phosphorylation reactions.
+It is not yet established whether PKR activates in cis, with a protomer's activation loop reaching into its own catalytic site, or in trans, with the activation loop being phosphorylated in a face to face geometry by a conjugate protomer.
 PKR can also be activated by the protein PACT via phosphorylation of S287 on its M3 domain.
 The promoter region of PKR has interferon-stimulated response elements to which Type I interferons (IFN) bind to induce the transcription of PKR genes.
 Some research suggests that PKR can be stimulated by heat shock proteins, heparin, growth factors, bacterial infection, pro-inflammatory cytokines, reactive oxygen species, DNA damage, mechanical stress, and excess nutrient intake.

 Once active, PKR is able to phosphorylate the eukaryotic translation initiation factor eIF2α.
 This inhibits further cellular mRNA translation, thereby preventing viral protein synthesis.
 Overall, this leads to apoptosis of virally infected cells to prevent further viral spread.
 PKR can also induce apoptosis in bacterial infection by responding to LPS and proinflammatory cytokines.
 Apoptosis can also occur via PKR activation of the FADD and caspase signaling pathway.

 PKR also has pro-inflammatory functions, as it can mediate the activation of the transcription factor NF-kB, by phosphorylating its inhibitory subunit, IkB.
 This leads to the expression of adhesion molecules and transcription factors that activate them, which induce inflammation responses such as the secretion of pro-inflammatory cytokines.
 PKR also activates several mitogen-activated protein kinases (MAPK) to lead to inflammation.

 To balance the effects of apoptosis and inflammation, PKR has regulatory functions.
 Active PKR is also able to activate tumor suppressor PP2A which regulates the cell cycle and the metabolism.
 There is also evidence that PKR is autophagic as a regulatory mechanism.